OpenBankingUK/read-write-api-docs-pub/dynamic-client-registration/dynamic-client-registration.md

-# Dynamic Client Registration v3.2
+# Dynamic Client Registration v3.3

+## Change log
+__Ver 3.3__
+- Added reference to CIBA and FAPI-CIBA profile in `Underlying Specifications`
+- Added new grant_type enumeration `urn:openid:params:grant-type:ciba` in the list of grant_types for OBClientRegistrationRequest1
+- Added ciba-specific claims to the list of claims for OBClientRegistrationRequest1

 ## Overview
 This specification defines the APIs for a TPP to submit a Software Statement Assertion to an ASPSP for the purpose of creating OAuth clients that are registered with ASPSP.